artikus11/art-woocommerce-order-one-click/readme.txt

 = Buy button mode =
 The button "Add to cart" works in the normal mode, that is, goods can be added to the cart and at the same time ordered in one click

 = Mode of operation with stocks =
 Special mode of operation.
 The Order button will appear automatically if:

-* Price not available
-* stock status "In Unfulfilled Order"
-* stock status "Out of stock", inventory management is enabled at item level and preorders allowed

-= Mode of operation with stocks =
-Special mode of operation.
-The Order button will appear automatically if: